AlexeyAB/Yolo_mark/README.md

    - After, set the Local Windows Debugger to **Release** and keep **x64**.
 Right-click the **ALL_BUILD** C++ project again and select **BUILD**.
    - Keep the Local Windows Debugger on **Release** and **x64**.
 Right-click the **INSTALL** C++ project and select **BUILD**.
    - Change the Local Windows Debugger to **Debug** and **x64**.
 Right-click the **INSTALL** C++ project and select **BUILD**.
-     - This will generate all the library, include, x64, and bin/lib files all in one folder.
+     - This will generate all the library, include, x64, and bin/lib directories all in one space.